-The hiring landscape is changing rapidly and commercial lawyers are feeling the impact.
+The hiring landscape is changing rapidly and corporate lawyers are feeling the impact.
 The environment is complicated and so are the tools that employers use to sift through mountains of resumes.
 Time is short for most recruiting professionals and finding the best candidates has become increasingly competitive.
 Often, it’s the first employer to find a candidate, and make an offer, that is able to recruit top talent.

 So employers are rapidly turning to vast data stores and software to assist them in culling out the chaff and leaving only the desirable candidates behind.
 Some refer to this as the “Big Data” movement.